msjimc/AgileStructure/README.md

 ## Download

-The compiled program can be downloaded from [here:](program/README.md)
+The compiled program can be downloaded from [here](program/README.md)

 ### Zenodo release

-A static release linked to the Bioinformatics paper [is here](https://doi.org/10.5281/zenodo.18610110).
+A static release linked to the Bioinformatics paper is [here](https://doi.org/10.5281/zenodo.18610110).